 Approval of a Chapter 13 reorganization plan by a bankruptcy judge.

 In a Chapter 13 case, this is a court hearing for the judge to approve your Chapter 13 plan.
 In many cases, it is not necessary for you to appear for this meeting as your attorney works things out in advance with the Chapter 13 trustee.

 A bankruptcy case filed to reduce or eliminate debts that are primarily consumer debts.

-Debts incurred for personal, as opposed to business, needs.
+Debts accrued due to personal needs as opposed to business needs.

 A person or business that claims it is owed money by the debtor.

 Generally refers to two events in individual bankruptcy cases: